 - To imbue students with a passion for creation

-The program takes places in two sections, a two-week training section followed by two-weeks of fieldwork.
-The two-week training module is standardized comprising;
+The program takes places in two sections, a two-week campus programme and a two-week fieldwork.
+The two-week campus programme module is standardized comprising;

 - Introduction to Design Thinking and design challenges